 Backing up most of your data is actually pretty easy with Google, and it has gotten far easier over the past few years.
 Unfortunately, there isn’t yet a one-stop backup method for Android phones through Google, but there are ways to back up different types of data.
 Keep in mind, however, that these options don’t cover things like SMS, though we do have an entire article to help you out with that.
 Here’s how to back up your data with Google.

 Photos and videos

-- Choose the option you’d like (High quality with free unlimited storage, or Original with Google Drive storage limits)
+- Choose the option you’d like (High quality or Original quality).

 Google Drive lets you store your other files in the cloud, which means they’ll be accessible from any connected device.
 To manually upload folders and files, follow these instructions:

-- In the app, press on the ‘+’ button
+- In the app, press the + button.

 - That’s it!